Country Calendar: History

-Country Calendar was first broadcast on 6 March 1966, primarily as a news show for farmers.
-It was presented by Fred Barnes, and was approximately 14 minutes in length.
-The show was primarily shot in a studio, with around 5 minutes shot in the field usually, due to budget constraints.
-The first field report focussed on a Central Otago apricot orchard.
+Country Calendar was first broadcast by the New Zealand Broadcasting Corporation (NZBC) on 6 March 1966.
+Initially a 15-minute programme airing on Sunday evenings, it was created primarily for a farming audience, although it was also expected to attract urban viewers.
+The programme was presented by Fred Barnes, a former Waikato farmer and rural broadcaster.

+Budget and technical constraints limited the amount of location filming in the programme's early years.
+Most episodes consisted of agricultural market reports and studio interviews, with filmed reports from the field generally lasting no more than about five minutes.
+The first episode included a report on apricot production in Central Otago and an interview with Sir John Ormond, chairman of the New Zealand Meat Producers’ Board, about meat marketing.

-The show was originally developed to be strictly for farmers, however when Tony Trotter became producer of the show in 1974 he decided to market the show towards a more general audience.
+When Tony Trotter became producer of the show in 1974, he decided to market the show towards a more general audience.
 Trotter also chose the Country Calendar theme music, Hillbilly Child by British musician Alan Moorhouse, which is still used by the show today.

 Frank Torley began contributing to the show as a reporter in its first few years, and 10 years later moved to the show full-time, becoming producer in 1980.
 He was well known as the "gravelly Mr Country Calendar voice", and became the show's full-time narrator from the start of 2014.
 Torley retired from the show in October 2015, after developing vocal nodules.
 He died in March 2016 after a short battle with cancer.

 In the 1990s Country Calendar moved to Saturday nights, after 23 years being broadcast on Sunday.
 The 1990s was also the first time a sponsor was added to the show's title.

 Country Calendar has received NZ on Air funding since 1991, and is the longest running programme the agency has funded.

 In 2005 a special 40 Years of Country Calendar episode was broadcast, comprising some of the show's highlights and detailing the show's history.

 In 2011 Hyundai New Zealand became the show's naming rights sponsor, taking over from The National Bank.
 2011 also marked the first year the show was broadcast in high definition.

 Similar to during the show's 40th anniversary in 2005, in 2016 a special episode titled Country Calendar: 50 Golden Years was broadcast to celebrate Country Calendar being on air for 50 years.
 The special was hosted by broadcaster Jim Hickey, who had previously hosted the show for 5 years from 1998.
+Fair Go Presenter Anna Thomas also hosted the programme for one year in 1997.

 A Country Calendar exhibition opened at Waikato Museum on 11 June 2016, to celebrate 50 years of the show.

 In 2017, "Country Calendar" was returned to Sundays at 7.00pm.